gambitproject/gambit/doc/algorithms.rst

 Computes the
 principal branch of the (logit) quantal response correspondence.
+Following this branch toward large values of the precision parameter provides an approximation to a Nash equilibrium.
+The graphical interface uses this limiting calculation when it selects ``logit`` as the recommended method for computing one Nash equilibrium.

 The method is based on the procedure described in Turocy :cite:p:`Tur05` for strategic games and Turocy :cite:p:`Tur10` for extensive games.